 Taking your pension is a goal to look forward to.
 However, if your pension is to meet your expectations, you will need to plan now for your income in retirement.

-Your retirement income and benefits, over and above the State Pension, will in general be provided by a personal pension plan, a stakeholder pension scheme or by an occupational pension scheme such as the Local Government Pension Scheme.
+Your retirement income, over and above the State Pension, will generally be provided by a personal pension plan, a stakeholder pension scheme or by an occupational pension scheme such as the Local Government Pension Scheme.
 These are described briefly below.

 Personal pension plans and stakeholder pension schemes

-Various institutions, such as banks, building societies and life assurance companies provide and administer personal pensions and stakeholder pension schemes.
-Your chosen organisation would invest your contributions and when you retire The investments are cashed in.
+Various institutions such as banks, building societies and life assurance companies provide and administer personal pensions and stakeholder pension schemes.
+Your chosen organisation invests your contributions.
+The investments are cashed in when you retire.
 The sum of money realised is used to buy retirement benefits from the insurance market.
 Since April 2015, the money realised can be taken as cash, subject to tax as appropriate.
 Your benefits are based on investment returns and are not guaranteed or linked to your earnings.
 The age from which you may receive them will vary according to the plan.

 Local Government Pension Scheme